On the critical group of hinge graphs: Hinge graphs with the same base shapes

 \begin{theorem} Given a hinge graph $\mathcal{H}_{k,n}$, the order of $K(\mathcal{H}_{k,n})$ is \end{theorem}

-\begin{proof} We proceed by induction on the number of copies of the base shape, i.e., induction on $n$.
+\begin{proof} We proceed by induction on $n$, the number of copies of the base shape.
 As the base case, we consider when $n=2$, that is, we have the hinge graph with two cycles.
 By Theorem 3.1 in \cite{BeckerGlass} we garner that the critical group of this hinge graph has order $k^2-1$.

 Next, we consider a hinge graph with $n$ copies of the base shape and then add an extra copy, that is, we begin with $\mathcal{H}_{k,n}$ and consider the hinge graph $\mathcal{H}_{k,n+1}$.
+In what follows, we denote the number of spanning trees of $\mathcal{H}_{k,n}$ by $S(n,k)$.

 Whenever another copy of the base shape is added, the number of edges and vertices increases by $k-1$ and $k-2$, respectively.
-Recall that for a spanning tree of a graph $G$ we have that $|E(G)| = |V(G)|-1$.
+Recall that for a spanning tree $T$ of a graph $G$ we have that $|E(T)| = |V(T)|-1$.
 Assuming the condition was previously met, we have the equality

-It then follows that $|E(G)| = |V(G)|-2$, and therefore for the condition of a spanning tree to be met, we must remove an additional edge.
+It then follows that $|E(T)| = |V(T)|-2$, and therefore for the condition of a spanning tree to be met, we must remove an additional edge.

-Note that we cannot remove any two edges on the cycle unless it is the hinge edge, i.e., the shared edge among cycles.
+Note that we cannot remove any two edges on the cycle unless one of them is the shared edge.
 This is because subtracting two edges from the same cycle forces the graph to be disconnected for precisely the same reason that removing two edges from a single cycle disconnects the graph (see Figure \ref{fig:theorem3.1}).
 On the other hand, the shared edge can be removed since both vertices have valence greater than 2, so neither vertex will be isolated upon its removal.
-Thus, there are two possibilities for selecting which edge to remove: one additional edge from the $n+1$st base shape or the shared edge.
+Thus, there are two possibilities for selecting which edge to remove: one additional edge from the ($n+1$)st base shape or the shared edge.

-We have $k-1$ possible edges to remove from the new $n+1$st cycle, and with each option we have $S(n)$ spanning trees since we can remove edges in precisely the same way as with $n$ base shapes.
-Hence, we obtain $(k-1)(S(n))$ spanning trees.
+We have $k-1$ possible edges to remove from the new ($n+1$)st cycle, and with each option we have $S(n,k)$ spanning trees since we can remove edges in precisely the same way as with $n$ base shapes.
+Hence, we obtain $(k-1)(S(n,k))$ spanning trees.

 The other option is to the subtract from the shared edge, leaving us to choose one edge from each of the $n$ original cycles.
 Therefore, we have an additional $(k-1)^n$ possible ways to remove the $n$ edges.